 Federal Income Tax Refund Offset

 Federal and state laws authorize the Child Support Enforcement Administration (CSEA) to intercept federal income tax refunds.
-All cases are automatically certified for federal tax offset if the arrears are $500 or more.
+All cases are automatically certified for federal tax offset if the arrears are $500 or more, and are equal to or greater than two times the monthly support order.
 A notice is sent to the obligor 30 days before certification.
 An obligor may challenge the amount of arrears by sending a signed request for an investigation to the local child support agency.
 CSEA cannot predict when a federal tax offset might be received or the amount of any such offset.

 State Income Tax Refund Offset

-Federal and state laws authorize CSES to intercept Maryland State income tax refunds.
-All cases are automatically certified if the obligor owes $150 or more in arrears.
+Federal and state laws authorize CSEA to intercept Maryland State income tax refunds.
+All cases are automatically certified if the obligor owes $150 or more in arrears, and arrears are equal to or greater than two times the monthly support order.
 CSEA sends a notice to the obligor after submitting the case information to the Comptroller.
 An obligor may challenge the amount of arrears by sending a signed request for an investigation to your local child support agency.
 CSEA cannot predict when a State tax intercept might be received or the amount of any such intercept.

 Administrative Passport Denial